tmikkonen/mikrotik-ddns-dyfi-update/README.md

    }
 }
 ```
-Edit the values for DYFIUser, DYFIPass DYFIHost & WANInter to match your configuration.
+Edit the values for DYFIUser, DYFIPass DYFIHost & WANInter to match your configuration e.g.
-E.g.
 ```
 ##############Script Settings##################